rishipandey125/oil_painting_filter_tiktok_application/README.md

 # Oil Painting Kuwahara Filter - TikTok Interactive Engineer Design Test

 ## Introduction
 For the interactive engineer design test, I wanted to created a non-PBR shader that would provide a unique artistic style to a users video.
-Some of my favorite films like Spiderman Into the Spiderverese employ non-PBR shading techniques, and as TikTok emerges as the new medium for visual storytelling I think it would be really cool if it also allowed users to tell stories in a similar way!
+Some of my favorite films employ non-PBR shading techniques, and as TikTok emerges as the new medium for visual storytelling I think it would be really cool if it also allowed users to tell stories in a similar way!

 ### Examples
-These video examples are from the company Moment's shot on an iPhone campaign.

 Example Video
 ![Example Video #1](/imgs/clip1.gif)
 Example Filtered Video